Beyond Weddings Logo

 Culture and Etiquette

 The Maldives is a Muslim country, so while resort islands are relaxed, it’s important to be respectful of local customs.
 Alcohol can’t be brought in, and locals can’t buy or drink it, but it’s served on private resort islands.
-Modest dress is required when visiting local communities.
-Resort dining is international, but menus often reflect local ingredients and flavours.
+Modest dress is required if visiting local communities.
+Resort dining is international, with menus reflecting local ingredients and flavours.

 Setting your Budget for a Wedding in the Maldives